GoreIshan/XTernWorkAssessment/README.md

 So with this correlation being present but weak, there are going to restaurants that diverge from this trend.
 How can our consumers take advantage of this fact?

 The "XTernProjectRatingPerCost.R" file is code that was made for the frugal consumer who would like to maximize the quality of food they get for their money.
-Line 32 in the file is a call to a method that takes a data frame as an input (for example, the provided data FoodieX data), and orders the given restaurants from highest Rating per Cost to lowest.
+Line 32 in the file is a call to a method that takes a data frame as an input (for example, the provided FoodieX data), and sorts the given restaurants from highest Rating per Cost to lowest.
 The function also takes a boolean and integer input.
 This is due to the fact that some restaurants may only have 5 votes determining their rating.
 To avoid getting misled, one may set the boolean value to true and give an integer for the minimum number of votes needed.
 Consequently, the code will then additionally filter out any restaurants that have less than the specified number of votes.

 By doing this, the consumers will be able to look at which restaurants have the best rating per cost ratio, and thus maximize the quality of food they get per dollar.
 Similarly to the Estimated Time algorithm, this code can be combined with the generic search function (discussed below) by inputting the generic search's output into this code's input, allowing the user to make an even more informed decision on where they would like to eat.

 # Generic Search
-As previously mentioned, anyone looking at the list of restaurants surely would be overwhelmed by the number of choices - simply by looking at the left hand graph of "RestaurantsVsCookTimeGraph.png" one can see how hard it may be to choose where to eat.
+As previously mentioned, anyone looking at the list of restaurants surely would be overwhelmed by the number of choices - simply by looking at the left graph of "RestaurantsVsCookTimeGraph.png" one can see how hard it may be to choose where to eat.

 To remedy this, I created a generic search algorithm to help the consumer narrow down their choices on where they might want to eat.
 The "XTernProjectRestSearch.R" file contains this search algorithm.
-Line 65 is where the search is called.
+Line 66 is where the search is called.
 In the call, the user can specify the maximum cooking time, the cuisine, minimum rating, maximum cost, and maximum distance (in miles) they would like the restaurants to have.
-Line 70 will output just the names of the restaurants that fit the specifications, while line 73 outputs the specified restaurants along with the restaurant's information.
+Line 71 will output just the names of the restaurants that fit the specifications, while line 74 outputs the specified restaurants along with the restaurant's information.

 Of course, if the user is indifferent towards any of the categories, they can simply not include that in the specification and the code will take that into account.
-One thing to note is that if the user wishes to choose no preference towards distance, maxDis, longitude, and latitude all must be deleted.
+One thing to note is that if the user wishes to choose no preference towards distance, maxDist, longitude, and latitude all must be deleted.

-Although this insight involves less analysis than code, I believe that this still serves as an insight into the given data source, while also providing a very powerful tool to the users of FoodieX, especially when combined with the above 2 algorithms.
+Although this insight involves more code than analysis, I believe that this still serves as an insight into the given data source, while also providing a very powerful tool to the users of FoodieX, especially when combined with the above 2 algorithms.

 # Clustered Map
 In order to avoid the clutter of all of restaurants in "RestaurantsVsCookTimeGraph.png", I created "ClusteredMapOfRestaurants.png".
 Each dot on the map represents a square area of 9 square miles, with the color of each dot representing the amount of restaurants within each area.